felixmartens/fhem/README.md

 # fhem

-Base Repository for my private module i did for my personal use.
+Base Repository for my private modules i did for my personal use.<br />
-Caution!!
-They may be dangerous and crash your fhem instance!
+<b>Caution!!
+They may be dangerous and crash your fhem instance!</b>